Nurse Informaticist

 Nurse Informaticist Specializations & Degree Types

 Nurse informaticists first have to complete a general nursing program.
-This can be either an associate’s or bachelor’s degree.
+This can be either an associate’s or a bachelor’s degree.
 Upon graduating, students will need to obtain a registered nurse license to practice in their state.

 After gaining some work experience, nurses can then complete a master’s of science in nursing informatics.
 This specialized degree includes advanced nursing practice techniques as well as informatics, data analytics, quality improvements, and patient care.